Wiseman withdraws lawsuit, Memphis works on eligibility - WHIZ News

-“The University supports the decision, as it believes it is in James’ and the men’s basketball team’s best interests to resolve his eligibility issue expeditiously through the NCAA process,” Memphis said in a statement released Thursday morning.
+The 7-foot-1 center withdrew his lawsuit and the dramatic turn of events in the much-debated saga means Wiseman now will sit on Memphis’ bench until the NCAA rules otherwise.

-The freshman’s attorneys announced on Twitter that Wiseman withdrew his lawsuit Thursday morning saying the legal action was not helping the two sides reach a resolution.
+Wiseman successfully won the opening round against the NCAA and the university, obtaining a restraining order to continue playing after being ruled likely ineligible for receiving improper benefits from Penny Hardaway.
+But Thursday morning Wiseman’s attorneys announced he withdrew his lawsuit, saying the legal action was not helping resolve the issue.

 “It has become clear to Mr. Wiseman that the lawsuit he filed last week has become an impediment to the University of Memphis in its efforts to reach a fair and equitable resolution with the NCAA concerning his eligibility status.
-Therefore, Mr. Wiseman advised his legal team that he wished to withdraw his lawsuit,” the law firm of Ballin, Ballin and Fishman wrote.
+Therefore, Mr. Wiseman advised his legal team that he wished to withdraw his lawsuit,” the law firm of Ballin, Ballin and Fishman posted on Twitter.

+Wiseman stepped into the national spotlight — with the support of the University of Memphis — by standing up against the NCAA in the courts.
+He had the city of Memphis, Tigers’ fans and the university president and athletic director on his side.

+Now seven days and two games after obtaining the restraining order, Wiseman’s fate is in the hands of the NCAA — like all those before him.

 Memphis officials say they are immediately applying for Wiseman to be reinstated.
 Until then, Wiseman will be held out of games but can practice with the No. 13 Tigers (2-1).

-It was a dramatic turn of events in Wiseman’s battle to regain his eligibility after the NCAA sidelined him for receiving impermissible benefits from Penny Hardaway, before the former NBA star became Memphis’ coach.
+The NCAA first ruled Wiseman eligible in late May, according to his now dropped lawsuit.
+Then the NCAA sent Memphis a letter saying Wiseman was likely ineligible for receiving what the governing body deemed impermissible benefits from Hardaway, before the former NBA star became Memphis’ coach.

+Wiseman and the university had essentially thumbed their nose at the NCAA.
+The freshman obtained a temporary restraining order an hour before Memphis played its second game Nov.
+8. After the legal action, the Tigers proudly put Wiseman at center stage in the starting lineup of a rout of Illinois-Chicago.
+The Tigers then played him in a loss Tuesday night at No. 14 Oregon.

-Wiseman had obtained a temporary restraining order and had played in Memphis’ first three games, two after order was granted Nov.
-8. The 7-foot-1 center is Memphis’ leading scorer, averaging 19.7 points and 10.7 rebounds.
+The freshman has played in all of Memphis’ first three games, and the 7-foot-1 center is the team’s leading scorer, averaging 19.7 points and 10.7 rebounds.
+If he decides to leave Memphis after his freshman season, Wiseman would likely be a high pick in next year’s NBA draft and possibly the No. 1 selection overall.

-NCAA spokeswoman Stacey Osburn declined to comment Thursday when contacted by The Associated Press about Wiseman’s case.
-The NCAA made it clear hours after the temporary restraining order was granted that with Wiseman on the court that the association had told Memphis the freshman was “likely ineligible.”
+NCAA spokeswoman Stacey Osburn declined to comment Thursday on Wiseman’s status when contacted by The Associated Press about Wiseman’s case.
+The NCAA made it clear with Wiseman on the court soon after the temporary restraining order was granted that the association had told Memphis the freshman was “likely ineligible.”

 “The university chose to play him and ultimately is responsible for ensuring its student-athletes are eligible to play,” the NCAA wrote on Twitter.